What Is Acceptance and Commitment Therapy?

 How Can ACT Help in Recovery?

-Intrusive negative thoughts can be detrimental to your mental health as these types of thinking patterns often lead to avoidance behavior.
-Avoidance behavior can include things like denial and distractions, which can lead to unhealthy choices and behaviors.
-For example, many people look to substances like alcohol as an escape from the things in life that feel too difficult to confront.
-Without foundational support of life skills and coping strategies, it can be difficult to cope with negative thoughts and feelings.
+Intrusive negative thoughts can be detrimental to a person’s mental health, largely because these types of thinking patterns often lead to avoidance behavior.
+Avoidance behavior may include many unhealthy choices and behaviors, including denial and distractions.
+Many people look to substances or other external factors as an escape from the emotions that feel too difficult to confront.
+Without the foundational support of life-skills and coping strategies, it can be difficult to live with negative thoughts and feelings.

-If you are struggling with SUD and or co-occurring mental health disorders, ACT can help you build skills and strategies to support you on your journey to recovery.
-With ACT, you can start learning how to accept what you can and can not control as you start living fully in the present.
-Engaging in acceptance and remaining in the present means you can recognize your thoughts and feelings without allowing the negative thoughts to become intrusive.
-In this way, you can create healthier thinking and behavior patterns built on values rather than on avoidance behavior.
+For those struggling with SUD and/or co-occurring mental health disorders, ACT can help facilitate building skills and strategies to support the holistic journey to recovery.
+With ACT, clients can start learning how to accept what they can and can not control as they begin living fully in the present moment.
+Engaging in acceptance and remaining in the present means being able to recognize thoughts and feelings without allowing the negative thoughts to become intrusive.
+This allows for the creation of healthier thinking and behavior patterns built on values rather than on avoidance behavior.

 ACT at Emerge Recovery TX

 At Emerge Recovery TX, we believe in supporting the whole person in body, mind, and spirit.
-Intrusive thoughts can make it difficult to build healthier thinking and behavior patterns for your long-term well-being.
-With this in mind, we have built our curriculum around helping clients emerge fully in the present with ACT.
-Guiding you on your recovery journey, we can help you reconnect with yourself as you learn to let go of self-judgment, gain more awareness, and make healthier choices based on your core values rather than negative thoughts.
-As you learn to let go of the unhealthy behaviors and habits associated with negative intrusive thoughts, you can start building a fulfilling life in the present.
+Intrusive thoughts can make it difficult to create healthier thought patterns, habits, and behaviors to support long-term well-being.
+With this in mind, we have built our curriculum around helping women emerge fully in the present with ACT.
+We will serve as a guide through the recovery journey, to aiding clients as they reconnect with self, learn to let go of self-judgment, gain more awareness, and make healthier choices based on core values rather than negative thoughts.
+As we learn to let go of unhealthy behaviors and habits associated with negative, intrusive thoughts, we can start building a fulfilling life in the present.

 To learn more about how ACT can help you on your recovery journey, visit our Trauma Recovery page.